drmikeh/rails_todo_app/README.md

 * edit the `<h1>` tag
 * add a `todos` CSS class to the outer `div`
 * add the `Show`, `Edit`, and `Destroy` labels on the table headers
-* replace the boolean `completed` value with an icon
+* replace the boolean `completed` value with a link and an icon

 ```html
 <h1>Here are your TODOs</h1>